theSmaw/bars/README.md

 ### Lerna

 Allows management of separate releasable packages within the same repository.
 Provides linkage across packages, and allows independent versioning.
+Means I can make changes to central dependencies and run CI against all consumers of that dependency at once.

 ### Conventional commits

 Used in conjunctions with Lerna to allow semantic versions of packages to be derived from commit messages.
+Allow generation of useful changelogs.

+### Styled components

+Although I much prefer the separation of concerns of CSS in .css files, in programming I prefer consistency above all other things.
+Styled Components allows the same solution for styling to be used within both the web and mobile projects.

 ### Webpack